 Editing the fstab file

-Now that you know your disk UUID we will create the mounting directory.
-You can make this almost anywhere, but it is common practice to do this in the /media folder.
-Type the following command replacing “Backup” with the label of your preference.
+Now that you know your disk UUID, we will create the mounting directory.
+You can do this almost anywhere, but it is common practice to do this in the /media folder.
+Type the following command, replacing “Backup” with the label of your preference.

 sudo mkdir /media/Backup

-Now we will backup our fstab file.
-Just in case something goes wrong we can restore to the original.
-First, we will navigate to the directory and then creat a copy with a backup extension.
+Now, we will back up our fstab file so that we can restore it to the original in case something goes wrong.
+First, we will navigate to the directory and then create a copy with a backup extension.

 cd /etc/fstab